Citation, DOI, disclosures and article data

 History and etymology

-The first to report of this entity was Morgagni in the late 18th century 7.
+The first report of a case of ureteritis cystica was by Morgagni in the late 18th century 7.
 The first to describe it were Richmond and Robb 5.

 The differential is that of multiple filling defects of the ureter and includes: